Priz01/lazy_diamond_square/README.md

 ## TODO

-- [x] The ability to reproduce the result, i.e. not using time-dependent pseudo-random numbers on your device, when calculating the height of a point.

-- [x] Ability to not generate the whole map at once, but only some parts of it that are needed.

-- [ ] Maximum optimization of the project to work even on weak machines.
-    - [x] Optimize everything that can be optimized without any fancy actions (for example, add ´if´ operator not at the beginning of the loop, but before it, if possible).
-    - [ ] Add optimized division of the number modulo.
-    - [ ] Add multithreading and asynchronous execution.

-- [ ] Modify functions with the postfix ´_all´ so that they do not apply the method to every point on the map, but only to the specified area, and replace the postfix with ´_area´.
+- [x] Modify functions with the postfix ´_all´ so that they do not apply the method to every point on the map, but only to the specified area, and replace the postfix with ´_area´.

 - [ ] Add more information about the project to the README file.